mdavids/rfc/content/draft-davids-forsalereg-11.md

 interpretation as a URI is not guaranteed.
 Use of URIs in this field **SHOULD** be avoided in favor of the furi content tag.

+See (#fvalpar) for a way to explicitly indicate an asking price for easier machine parsing.

 <!-- TODO https://www.rfc-editor.org/rfc/rfc7553.html noemen, of zelfs opnemen? -->
 ### furi
 This content tag is intended to contain a human-readable and machine-parseable URI that conveys information to interested parties.